Harshparihar2003/Assignment/README.md

 ### 2. GET /api/user/alluser

-Retrieves an array of all user names.
+Retrieves an array of all users.

 #### Sample Response:
 ```json